ReeceGoding/Frustration-One-Year-With-R/README.md

     `rlang`, be made specifically to work with other Tidyverse packages (see the [first paragraph of the
     manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html)),
-    and depreciate their own functions in favour of functions from different Tidyverse packages.
+    and deprecate their own functions in favour of functions from different Tidyverse packages.
 -   For [the reasons explained earlier](#43-variable-manipulation), the authors are very scared of the `...` argument’s ability to pass